Clown Pleco, also Known as Panaqolus Maccus, Clown Panaque, Clown Plecostomus, Or Ringlet Pleco, is a low-maintenance freshwater fish.

 If you cannot differentiate between a male and female clown pleco, it makes the breeding tricky.
 The two species look closely alike, but the male has bristles on its head, and the female would have a bulging stomach.

-Some suitable clown pleco tank mates includes; Ember Tetra, Pygmy Corydoras, little Rasboras like the harlequin rasboras, dwarf gourami, and primary tetras, German blue rams, Corydoras habrosus, White cloud mountain minnows.
+Some suitable clown pleco tank mates include; Ember Tetra, Pygmy Corydoras, little Rasboras like the harlequin rasboras, dwarf gourami, and primary tetras, German blue rams, Corydoras habrosus, White cloud mountain minnows.

 The clown pleco can live with fishes that are middle to top dwellers.